 We spend the day birding St. Simons Island.
-From inter-dune scrub and maritime forest for migrant land birds to salt marsh, tidal creek and river shoreline for rails and wading birds, to watching for seabirds and shorebirds on the beach, there is a wide variety of wildlife and habitats to explore.
+From inter-dune scrub and maritime forest for migrant land birds to salt marsh, tidal creek, and river shoreline for rails and wading birds, to watching for seabirds and shorebirds on the beach, there is a wide variety of wildlife and habitat to explore.

-We will cross the Jekyll Island causeway, a great location for wading birds and Wood Stork.
-After birding on the island and lunch, as a special treat, we take an hour and a half calm water boat trip in a Coast Guard certified vessel along inland waterways and mashes to bird, and to enjoy close views of dolphins and other wildlife (manatees are a possibility!), and enjoy the low-country scenery from the water.
+As a special treat, we drive to nearby Jekyll Island for birding and lunch on the wharf.
+We take an hour and a half calm water boat trip in a Coast Guard certified vessel along inland waterways and mashes to bird and to enjoy close views of dolphins and other wildlife (manatees are a possibility!), and enjoy the low-country scenery from the water.
 Return to the inn with time to relax before an early dinner.

 Accommodations at St. Simons Inn by the Lighthouse (B,L,D)